A Light in Winter: The Queen of Swords

 I have always identified with the Queen of Wands not only because I'm a Leo but because I'm strong and creative and a few other things that go along with that particular suit on a good day (and a bad one).
 From time to time however, I reflect upon the Queen of Swords and I recognize that this card represents me too, whether I want it to or not.

-The suit of Swords isn't thought of as a happy suit and we have only to look at Pamela Colman Smith's depiction of the cards it contains to understand that.
+The suit of Swords is not a happy suit and we have only to look at Pamela Colman Smith's depiction of the cards it contains to understand that.

-Traditionally Swords are associated with air, winter, wind, cold, strength, sharpness, intellect, independence, violence, loneliness, power and ruin - and Colman Smith has incorporated these themes into what has become the Tarot deck of choice for many readers as well as a interpretive point of departure for a majority of alt deck artists and designers - with an emphasis on the negative.
+Traditionally Swords are associated with air, winter, wind, cold, strength, sharpness, intellect, independence, violence, loneliness, power and ruin—and Colman Smith has incorporated these themes into the Rider-Waite-Smith.
+And the RWS has become the tarot deck of choice for many readers as well as a interpretive point of departure for many alternative decks—with an emphasis on the negative.

 I have never seen a person cheered by Colman Smith's Ten or Three of Swords!

-At its best, the suit is worthy of respect.
-It is after all most symbolic of strength, independence, intellect and courage and these are fine attributes in almost any estimation.
-Loneliness, as it appears in a reading predominated by swords, may be a byproduct of these characteristics in the same way that violence and ruin can be a potential consequence of decisive action.
-And yet, I cannot dismiss the inherent sadness of this queen.
+In this system then, Swords would have represented the class most respected by society at large.
+And, at its best, the suit is worthy of respect.
+It symbolizes strength, independence, intellect, and courage, and these are fine attributes in any estimation.
+Loneliness, as implied in a reading predominated by swords, may be a byproduct of these characteristics in the same way that violence and ruin can be a potential consequence of decisive action.
+And yet, I cannot dismiss the inherent sadness of this dark queen.

 Perhaps it is only a product of the season.
-Winter is, in northeastern Pennsylvania, is an austere and unforgiving time - easily engendering introspection and dark thought.
-Even in our modern age, it is a season of survival, and I feel this very keenly when I force myself outside on the coldest days to walk the frozen ground and think.
+Winter is, in northeastern Appalachia, is an austere and unforgiving time that encourages introspection and dark thought.
+Even in our modern age, it is a season of survival, and I feel this very keenly when I force myself outside on the coldest days to walk the frozen ground.

 It takes a certain degree of determination to live this season well and I think that is, on a level, what the symbolism of this suit is fundamentally about.

 Representing, not only the nobility, intellect and the most difficult time of year in northern climates, she is courage, maturity and self-determination.
-I can draw very direct associations between this card and the season.
+I can draw very direct associations between this card and the season it represents.
 A time of year, but more significantly, a time of life.

 Post a Comment